 If you have opted not to use sockets, solder the ICs directly to the PCB instead of the sockets.
 Make sure dot is on the left end of the TLV2462 (pin 1).
 Make sure notch and dot are on the left end of the MCP3202 (pin 1).

-Horizontal shunt resistor (cell versions only)

-On the cell versions, the shunt resistor lies flat on the PCB and should be soldered down at this point.
-(It is vertical on the module versions, and comes later).

-Solder horizontal shunt resistor to PCB – 2 joints:

-Insert 5mΩ shunt resistor (either way).
-Tape down to hold in place.

-SHUNT: ________

-Flip board upside down and hold with vise or 3rd hand tool OR tape board to work surface and solder both leads ________

-Trim both leads _______

-Re-flow/add solder on both leads _______

-(This is because leads are thick, and may not have heated well before trimming)

-Inspect with magnifying glass to make sure joints are good

-________

 Stacking connectors and female header